richardtatum/siege-bot/README.md

 ### Authorised users

-Add any server members and their uPlay account names the `users` section in `settings.py`:
+Add any server members and their uPlay account names the `users` dictionary in `users.py`:

 ```python
 users = {